-- (ii) the lands are adjacent to an existing Water Service Area and a Classic Conservation Design development is proposed; or - (iii) the lands are adjacent to an existing Water Service Area and a Classic Conservation Design development is proposed within an Urban Reserve designation, subject to the provisions of clause (d) of policy G-16; and - (b) the new service area and a charge needed to pay for growth related improvements to the water or stormwater services has, where required, been approved by the Review Board. - SU-15 HRM may consider expanding existing Water Service Areas to existing communities, subject to the financial ability of HRM to absorb any costs related to the expansion, if: - (a) the lands are in proximity to a water transmission main planned or constructed by Halifax Water to improve the performance of the water distribution system; - (b) a study has been prepared by a qualified person verifying that there is a water quality or quantity problem that cannot reasonably be rectified by an alternative means; - (c) there are environmental concerns related to the long-term integrity of on-site sewage disposal systems and a wastewater management plan is also considered in accordance with Policy SU-19; and - (d) an area charge needed to pay for growth related improvements to the water, or stormwater services has been approved by the Review Board or Halifax Water has advised that an area charge is not required.
+- (ii) the lands are adjacent to an existing Water Service Area and a Classic Conservation Design development is proposed; or - (iii) the lands are adjacent to an existing Water Service Area and a Classic Conservation Design development is proposed within an Urban Reserve designation, subject to the provisions of clause (d) of policy G-16; or - (iv) the lands are adjacent to an existing Water Service area and within the portion of PID 40150567 designated Rural Commuter; and (RC-May 4/21; E-June 5/21) - (b) the new service area and a charge needed to pay for growth related improvements to the water or stormwater services has, where required, been approved by the Review Board. - SU-15 HRM may consider expanding existing Water Service Areas to existing communities, subject to the financial ability of HRM to absorb any costs related to the expansion, if: - (a) the lands are in proximity to a water transmission main planned or constructed by Halifax Water to improve the performance of the water distribution system; - (b) a study has been prepared by a qualified person verifying that there is a water quality or quantity problem that cannot reasonably be rectified by an alternative means; - (c) there are environmental concerns related to the long-term integrity of on-site sewage disposal systems and a wastewater management plan is also considered in accordance with Policy SU-19; and - (d) an area charge needed to pay for growth related improvements to the water, or stormwater services has been approved by the Review Board or Halifax Water has advised that an area charge is not required.